auth0/docs/articles/connections/database/password-options.md

 # Password Options in Auth0 Database Connections

 ::: warning
-The **Password Options** feature is only available for Database connections.
+The **Password Options** feature is only available for Database connections and Custom Database connections with import mode enabled.
 The password limitations in Social and Enterprise connections are enforced by each provider.
 :::

 An important concern when using passwords for authentication is the creation of unique passwords.
 A strong password policy will make it difficult, if not improbable, for someone to guess a password through either manual or automated means.